niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 1. This requires many-to-many relationships

 ### Document Databases
+1. Document databases target use cases where data comes in self-contained docu‐ ments and relationships between one document and another are rare.
 1. A document database (also known as a document-oriented database or a document store) is a database that stores information in documents.
 1. Document databases offer a variety of advantages, including:
    * An intuitive data model that is fast and easy for developers to work with.